ml-tooling/lazycluster/docs/runtime_mgmt.md

  - `installed_executables` (Union[str, List[str], None]):  Possibility to only include `Runtimes` that have an
   specific executables installed.
 See examples.
  - `filter_commands` (Union[str, List[str], None]):  Shell commands that can be used for generic filtering.
- - `root_dir` (Optional[str]):  The directory which shall act as root one.
+ - `working_dir` (Optional[str]):  The directory which shall act as working one.
 Defaults to None.
-  Consequently, a temporary directory will be created and used as root directory.
-If the root directory is a temporary one it will be cleaned up either `atexit` or when calling `cleanup()` manually.
+  Consequently, a temporary directory will be created and used as working directory.
+If the working directory is a temporary one it will be cleaned up either `atexit` or when calling `cleanup()` manually.

 **Note:**